Hand Selection: The Most Important Decision

 The Charleston is not just about getting rid of tiles you don't want — it's about shaping your hand for the game ahead.

 - Pass tiles that don't fit any of your target hands — Don't keep "maybe" tiles.
-If a tile doesn't contribute to your top 2-3 hand choices, pass it.

 - Watch what you receive — The tiles passed to you reveal information about what other players are building.
-Getting a lot of Winds?
-Someone is probably not building a Winds hand.

 - Don't pass Jokers — Ever.
 Jokers are universally valuable and work in any hand.